centria/coding-20/docs/exercises.md

 8. Go back to Visual Studio, you should now be able to see all excercises files in Visual Studio

 ## How to do and return exercises
-1. Check excercises and instructions what  to do [**here**](https://github.com/TeroNiemi/H2C-csharp-exercises).
+1. Read exercise instruction that you know what to do
-2. Read each material section before trying to do the exercises.
-3. Modify code in Visual Studio and push it back to your GitHub account.
+2. Modify code in Visual Studio and push it back to your GitHub account.
-4. Right click your program-file and select "Go to Git changes"
+3. Right click your program-file and select "Go to Git changes"
-5. Write DONE to message box and click "Commit all"
+4. Write DONE to message box and click "Commit all"
-6. After that, click Sync and again Sync
+5. After that, click Sync and again Sync
-7. Login to your Github account and check that modifications shows there as well
+6. Login to your Github account and check that modifications are shown there as well
-8. Do as many exercises as you can, your grade will be based on amount of exercises done.
+7. Do as many exercises as you can, your grade will be based on amount of exercises done correctly.